hhtokpinar/sqfEntity/README.md

     // declare properties of EntityTable
     tableName = "product";
     primaryKeyName = "id";
-    primaryKeyisIdentity = true;
+    primaryKeyType = PrimaryKeyType.integer_auto_incremental;
     useSoftDeleting = true;
-    // when useSoftDeleting is true, creates a field named "isDeleted" on the table, and set to "1" this field when item deleted (does not hard delete)
+    // when useSoftDeleting is true, creates a field named "isDeleted" on the table,
+    // and set to "1" this field when item deleted (does not hard delete)

     // declare fields
     fields = [